vladivanovic/fujiwara-api/README.md

 Something to be added here one day
 1. Integrate alerting to Webex Teams Bot
 2. Create ElasticLogstashKibana and pre-create dashboards for syslog, netflow and containerize
+3. Convert Main App to use AJAX for dynamic page loading of newest alerts/device status
+4. Automate the engagement of engineio.py's /device and /devicepoll to update device list in the DB and SNMP polls to update devicestatus in the DB